MadsAlbertsen/multi-metagenome/docs/step9.md

 ![plot of chunk Overview - Coverage GC plot](figure/Overview-CoverageGCplot.png)

-### Coverage plots - Colored by phylum level assignment of essential genes
+### Coverage plot - Colored by phylum level assignment of essential genes
-To further underline that the clusters represents putative genome bins we color all scaffolds containing essential genes.
-Using the `tax.color` variable.
+To further underline that the clusters represents putative genome bins we color all scaffolds containing essential genes using the `tax.color` variable.

-However to only color scaffolds from the 7 most abundant phyla we have to do a little workaround.
+However, to only color scaffolds from the 7 most abundant phyla we have to do a little workaround.
 The `tax.color` variable is sorted by abundance.
-E.g. tax.color = 1 is assigned to the phyla with most scaffolds assigned.
+E.g. tax.color = 1 is assigned to the phylum with most essential genes assigned.
 Change the `t` parameter to include more or less phyla.

 {% highlight r %}